MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-get-interpret.md

 Name | Type | Description
 --- | --- | ---
-interpretations | [Interpretation](#interpretation)[] | Array of interpretations ordered by relevance. timed_out_count | integer | The number of index partitions that timed out before returning the requested number of interpretations. string | The natural language query used to generate interpretations.
+query | string | The natural language query used to generate interpretations. interpretations | [Interpretation](#interpretation)[] | Array of interpretations ordered by relevance. timed_out | boolean | Set to true if the timeout duration was met before the requested number of interpretations could be generated.

 ### Interpretation